Jollywatt/jollywatt.github.io/content/posts/julia-gr/gr-with-julia.typ

 #sphere-transport-video

-Actually, I wasn’t the one who had made it (though I was flattered that he had thought so!) but I decided to rise to the challenge.
+Actually, I wasn't the one who had made it (though I was flattered that he had thought so!) but I decided to rise to the challenge.

 The tool I reached for was Julia.
 To my delight, the whole thing was rather simple to make.